How Much Effect Does Body Fat Athlete Performance?

 The Importance Of Diet

 First of all, diet is essential.
 Even when bulking, you want to avoid high-fat foods unless they contain lots of other nutrients.
 Remember, you aren’t just eating to sate your hunger.
 You are trying to give your body many bricks and mortar to build a more muscular body.
 Nutrients are those bricks, as well as the mortar that holds them together.
-Fat is more like the rock that has to be blasted away before that brick wall can be built.
+Fat is more like the rock that has to be blasted away before and can build that brick wall.

 You should also stick to high-protein foods for more than one reason.
 First of all, protein is essential for the building of muscle.
 Secondly, protein is more difficult for the body to digest than carbs.
 While this may sound bad, it’s actually a good thing when you are trying to lose weight.
 The body will use some of its calories to process protein, which means fewer calories stored as fat.